cruzaria/openedx-docker/README.md

 # [WIP] Dockerizing Cruzaria and build virtual private network

-How this looking in virtual network:
+How does this look on schema:

 ![Schema](oie_1NUVmqAXcQqW.png)